Scybin/scyline/README.md

 <a name="firmware"></a>
 ## 💾 Firmware

 To get started, I recommend forking my personal repository for chitin here: [zmk-config-chitin](https://github.com/Scybin/zmk-config-chitin).
 Making modifications to the keyboard can be done within the config folder.
+To flash the keyboard, follow the flashing instructions in the [ZMK docs](https://zmk.dev/docs).

 My build sets the central device to the right half of the keyboard, and the peripheral to the left half.
 Making changes to which half the trackball resides on, or excluding the trackball from the build requires many changes to the code in the chitin repository and source module.